Wilooper/Lyrica/README.md

 ## Before You Start
 - This is the Flask version.
 If you want the FastAPI version, visit: https://github.com/Wilooper/LyricaV2.git
+- Access the api docs and test the full api [here.](https://wilooper.github.io/lyrica-api/)

 ## ✨ Key Features